Communities

 Have you experimented with dice as counters?

-Monica Cellio‭ wrote over 1 year ago
+Monica Cellio‭ wrote about 2 years ago

 It'd only be a partial solution, but have you done any experimenting with using dice as counters?
 (Obviously you'd need to keep them separate from the ones you roll.)
 Hit points can be tracked on a D20 for low levels or %ile dice otherwise.
 Spell slots are one number per spell level.
 I've never tried this and don't know how well it would work, which is why I'm asking a question in a comment instead of writing an answer.

-Mithical‭ wrote over 1 year ago
+Mithical‭ wrote about 2 years ago

 Yes, but it's very easy for someone to shake the table and knock a die over.
 We'd also need a clear way to indicate what counter-die would be for what spell level, or the paladin's Lay on Hands feature, and similar.

-Monica Cellio‭ wrote over 1 year ago
+Monica Cellio‭ wrote about 2 years ago

 I played a game once (I forget what -- not an RPG but a dice game) where the dice were placed in foam "trays" that held each die.
 I guess it was a dice-drafting game.
 I started down that path but realized I needed more info.